Statement of Organizational Commitment

 Assistive devices provided by FaithLife Financial:

-Where applicable, assistive devices owned and operated by FaithLife Financial (e.g. elevator) will be available to assist with serving the needs and requirements of a person with a disability while utilizing the goods, services and facilities offered by FaithLife Financial.
+Where applicable, assistive devices owned and operated by FaithLife Financial (e.g. elevator) will be available to assist with serving the needs and requirements of a person with a disability while using the goods, services and facilities offered by FaithLife Financial.

-3. Use of service animals
+3. Use of Service Animals

 FaithLife Financial is committed to welcoming persons with disabilities who are accompanied by a service animal on the parts of our premises that are open to the public.
 If a guide dog or other service animal accompanies a visiting person with a disability, FaithLife Financial shall ensure that the person is permitted to enter the premises with the animal and keep the animal with him or her.